mdkamran-stack/Devops_interview-question-asked_2025/Question_asked_me_on interview.md

 ## how to export metrics to prometeus?

 ##  lets say you have application java running micro services in kubernetes cluster from there to grafana

+3 instance in 3 diff regions

+3 ec3 instance load from external source i have to divide traffic equally on all 3

+git stash

+shared lib in jenkins